LibreSolar/solarduino-li-ion/README.md

 - PV short circuit
 - PV reverse polarity (via diode)
 - Battery reverse polarity (destructive, fuse is blown)

+# Firmware
+The last version of the firmware based on Arduino can be found in the firmware directory.

 # Known issues
 - The current measurement using the INA168 does not work properly.
 The output should not be directly connected to the ADC, but should be buffed using an Op-amp in between.